kylehe1/shadow-slave-recommender/README.md

 A web app built for fans of Shadow Slave who want to find their next read.

-Tell us which arcs, themes, or moments you loved most — and we'll recommend light novels that match that specific vibe.
+Tell us which arcs, themes, or moments you loved most - and we'll recommend light novels that match that specific vibe.

 ## Why I built this
-I've only read Shadow Slave, but I loved it so much I wanted to find more like it.
+I've read Shadow Slave and loved it so much I wanted to find more like it.
 No existing tool lets you search by arc or theme, so I built one.